 The longer term goal is to develop a strong PPI network that will facilitate the co-production of research and enhance impact from dissemination of research outcomes (Sinclair, Dolk, Loane and McCullough et al).

-This is a highly innovative global outreach project demonstrating inroads to improved public health outcomes from the implementation of culturally relevant and specifically targeted maternal health education programmes in MyanMar.
+This is a highly innovative global outreach project demonstrating inroads to improved public health outcomes from the implementation of culturally relevant and specifically targeted maternal health education programmes in Myanmar.

 The assessment, application and testing of emergency obstetric care tool kits, screening technologies, data monitoring software and off the shelf technological applications will be key deliverables from this specific programme of research (Kernohan, Sinclair and Dornan et al).

-The rationale for the network is that UK national and devolved government have implemented policies on maternal and early years that have largely not been evaluated.
-There is scope to capitalise on linked, population-level administrative data and variations in policy across the four nations to assess interventions on and determinants of adverse child outcomes.
+The UK Prevention Research Partnership (UKPRP) - Maternal and Child Health Network (MatchNet) brings together six collaborative UK-based academic institutions, including Ulster, with a view to capitalizing on linked, population-level administrative data and variations in policy across the four nations to assess interventions on and determinants of adverse child outcomes.